VaishnaviSrivastavaCodes/TrueCitizenTest/README.md

 ## TrueCitizenTest
- - It is quiz app, made using Java in Android Studio.
+ - It is a quiz app, made using Java in Android Studio.
  - It has two options for each question : True and False.
  - The Next button brings the next question on the screen, and the Previous button brings the previous question.
  - A prompt tells whether or not the user's answer was correct.